 With the IPv6 ND proxy operation defined in IETF RFC 8929, the backbone router function at the AP typically operates as a bridging proxy though operation as a routing proxy is also possible.
-As a bridging proxy, the NS lookups are replied with the MAC address of the STA (or the non-AP MLD), and the packets to the STA (or the non-AP MLD) are bridged normally; as a routing proxy, the backbone router function replies to lookups from the wired backbone with its own MAC address and then routes to the STA (or the non-AP MLD) at the IP layer.
-The routing proxy isolates the layer-2 domains and hides the MAC address of the STA (or the non-AP MLD) in the wired backbone, for a better stability and scalability of the bridged domain.
+As a bridging proxy, the NS lookups are replied with the MAC address or the DS MAC address (if present) (#1509) of the STA (or the non-AP MLD), and the packets to the STA (or the non-AP MLD) are bridged normally; as a routing proxy, the backbone router function replies to lookups from the wired backbone with its own MAC address and then routes to the STA (or the non-AP MLD) at the IP layer.
+The routing proxy isolates the layer-2 domains and hides the MAC address or the DS MAC address (if present) (#1509) of the STA (or the non-AP MLD) in the wired backbone, for a better stability and scalability of the bridged domain.
 The Proxy ARP function shall support the bridging proxy and may support the routing proxy operation.

 (…existing texts…)

 TGbi editor: Modify Clause 11.3.2 as follows (track change on):